a collection of notes on areas of personal interest

 These structures underly much if not all Islamic patterns, though sometimes this may not be immediately discernible or, more likely, not immediately spring to mind.
 One of the great achievements of Islamic design is the manner in which the geometries or underlying patterns are subservient and not immediately apparent.

-The first two examples to the side are from different areas of the Middle East and separated by a hundred hears.
-They are of floral or foliate designs which, while free flowing have a very strong geometrical basis in the setting out of their pattern, geometries enlivened by the cursive nature of the applied design.
+The first two decorative examples to the side are from different areas of the Middle East and are separated by a hundred years.
+They are of floral or foliate designs which, while free flowing, have a very strong geometrical basis in the setting out of their pattern, and represent geometries enlivened by the cursive nature of the applied design.

 You will see in the upper photograph, on a tile from the 1378 tomb of Buyanquli Khan of Uzbekistan, the use of two colours to bring definition to the design whereas, in the second photograph, of a 1277 Syrian marble bowl from an ablutions fountain, there is a single colour.
 Despite this, the complicated design is still legible.
 Note also that there is calligraphic script running round the basin just below its rim, though wear and tear has affected the top of it a little.